 sector upon graduation.

-of a community of USF Law students, alumni, faculty and friends devoted to
+PILF is made up of USF law students, alumni, faculty, and friends devoted to

-public interest and community service events on campus to educate students
+public interest and community service events to educate students

 about the rewarding career possibilities in public interest law.
 PILF’s annual fundraising efforts directly